-This is not intended to be a comprehensive list of hotspots in the Hoosier State, but rather a guide to some interesting places that you may not have considered visiting before.
+I’ve been all over the Hoosier State.
+While this list is not intended to be a comprehensive list of every hotspot in the Hoosier State, it’s a good start for putting together a list of interesting places that you may not have considered visiting before.

 Kurt Vonnegut Memorial Library, Indianapolis

 The celebrated writer from Indy is honored with a library in his hometown featuring his writing and paintings, a documentary video about his legacy, and artifacts from his life.

-There’s an Indiana Dunes State Park and an Indiana Dunes National Lakeshore.
+There’s an Indiana Dunes State Park and an Indiana Dunes National Park.
 Both offer access to Lake Michigan, with opportunities to camp, play on the beach, and hike in the woods and along tall sand dunes that formed along the shore.

 Michael Jackson’s birth home, Gary

 All these years later, the rather ordinary-looking house has been fixed up quite a bit, with expert landscaping and a stone monument on the front lawn honoring Michael’s achievements.

 The Basilica of the Sacred Heart, South Bend

 The Basilica is a prominent house of worship on the campus of Notre Dame, but even the non-spiritual will be awestruck at the sights, which include marble statues, stained glass windows, and magnificent altars.

 Studebaker National Museum, South Bend

 Check it out – an entire museum dedicated to the classic American automobile!
-Dozens of vehicles spanning 150 years are on display across three floors, including the Studebaker used in The Muppet Movie from 1979.
+Dozens of vehicles spanning 150 years are on display across three floors at the Studebaker Museum, including the Studebaker used in The Muppet Movie from 1979.

-Lifelike human statues, Carmel
+Lifelike Human Statues, Carmel

 J. Seward Johnson Jr. created the “Man on the Street” series, which includes the likenesses of small children, a police officer, a businesswoman walking her dog, an elderly woman carrying groceries, and a violinist playing for tips.
 They’re fun to see up close… and to take pictures with.

-Amish culture, Shipshewana
+Amish Culture, Shipshewana

 Among the attractions in Shipshewana are the Menno-Hof Amish and Mennonite Information Center, a twice-weekly flea market with a large Amish presence, and companies that offer private buggy tours to tourists.

 Indy 500 Museum, Indianapolis

 Racing fan or not, you’ll probably enjoy the Indianapolis 500 Motor Speedway Hall of Fame Museum because it provides a comprehensive history of the sport’s biggest event – and there are a ton of fast cars on display.